nspcc-dev/neo-go/docs/cli.md

 wallet successfully created, file location is wallet.nep6
 ```

-or use `wallet create` command to create new account in existing wallet:
+or use `wallet create` command to create a new account in an existing wallet:
 ```
 ./bin/neo-go wallet create -w wallet.nep6
 Enter the name of the account > Joe Random